keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/app.md

 weight: 10
 ---

-A `KeptnApp` resource defines the workloads and checks that they together constitute a logical application.
+A `KeptnApp` resource lists all the workloads that they together constitute a logical application.
 It contains information about: